Post

 • which gmx_gmi

-If not available, Miniconda is the safest user-level method.
+If gromacs is not available, Miniconda is the safest user-level method to Install GROMACS using miniconda.

 Option A — Serial / OpenMP version (most stable)